 If a pupil is involved in an incident at break time, lunchtime or afterschool, these will be investigated by the Head of Year and depending upon the incident, the sanction will be in line with Actions and Consequences and our Behaviour for 学习 Policy.
-These could include a Saturday detention, an Internal Exclusion, Fixed Term Exclusion or Permanent Exclusion.
+These could include an Internal Exclusion, Fixed Term Exclusion or Permanent Exclusion.

 Lateness to school: pupils who are late to school without a valid reason will receive a lunchtime detention (20 mins) on that day.
 If this is missed, this is escalated to an afterschool detention on a Wednesday; if this is missed, the sanction is escalated to an internal exclusion the following day.